 Urgent activities require immediate attention.
 As soon as they appear they demand immediate attention.
 Their importance is mainly at that very moment and they can detract from important activities and long-term goals.

-Using the Steven Covey time management matrix can help someone to analyze their activities and priorities.
-Analyzing the work activities or even the private life of an average person often reveals that most activities fall in the urgent categories (Q1 and Q3).
-Q2 (important but not urgent) is often an underrepresented Covey quadrant.
+Using the Stephen Covey time management matrix can help you analyze your activities and priorities.
+When you analyze your work activities or even your private life, you often discover that most activities fall into the urgent categories (Q1 and Q3).
+Q2 (important but not urgent) is typically an underrepresented Covey quadrant.

-This is where the power of this time matrix lies.
-The importance of Q2 should not be underestimated.
+This is where the power of this time matrix lies, and you should not underestimate the importance of Q2.
 The activities in this quadrant represent the strategic aspect of your business or personal life.
-Ignoring this could lead to missing out on personal development and ultimate goals.
-This category must be included in balanced and efficient time management.
-Q2 is therefore extremely important.
+Ignoring this quadrant could result in missing out on personal development and your ultimate goals.
+You must include this category in your balanced and efficient time management, making Q2 extremely important.

-Application of the Covey time management matrix in the workplace specifically leads to many benefits:
+The application of the Covey time management matrix in the workplace specifically brings many benefits:

 If you add these habits of highly effective people to your routine, you’re already doing better than most people out there.

 The first step, therefore, is to identify this concept for all tasks.
-Assigning each task to one of the four quadrants is a helpful tool in this.
+Assigning each task to one of the four quadrants is what helps the most.
 With this graphical aid, it is immediately evident where to place a task in the schedule.

 The result is the same whether it is written with pen and paper or using a digital tool.
 Chronicling helps to create a visual reminder and engages our thought processes.
 This documentation combined with the time matrix helps to make priorities clear.
 So keep the Covey matrix in a visible place, then it acts as a constant reminder.